Please click on the links below to apply or contact the refuge directly for more details.

 All applicants for cooperative agriculture opportunities must complete and submit the Service’s Commercial Special Use Form as well as follow any other application instructions outlined for the specific opportunity.
 The completed application should be delivered by email, mail or in person to the refuge where the specific opportunity is available.

 Cooperative agriculture —partnering with farmers and ranchers to meet wildlife management objectives — is a long-standing practice on national wildlife refuges (50 CFR 29.2).
-Cooperative agreements between the Service and farmers or ranchers may permit grazing by cattle or the growing of grain, hay or other crops at a specific refuge.
+Cooperative agreements between the U.S. Fish and Wildlife Service and farmers or ranchers may permit grazing by cattle or the growing of grain, hay or other crops at a specific refuge.
 The refuge benefits by producing more food for wildlife or by improving natural habitat.
 The farmer profits by harvesting and selling the remaining crop.
 The rancher gains access to more grazing land.

 How to Apply for a Cooperative Agriculture Opportunity

 Cooperative agriculture agreements on refuges are awarded through an open and competitive process.
 Each opportunity is unique and tailored to the conditions at an individual refuge and the needs of its surrounding agricultural community.
 The Service enters into agreements with farmers and ranchers based on their experience and ability to conduct their agricultural business under similar agreements and restrictions.
 The Service works with farmers and ranchers to ensure that all parties meet their objectives.